 Cambridge Gliding Centre is close by at Little Gransden.
-We’re planning a visit this Spring – whether you want to get airborne, find out more about gliding, or accompany a friend, everyone is welcome.
-More than 30 people from the Park signed up last Autumn (weather thwarted our plans then) so this visit promises to be popular.
-Keep an eye on ParkLife for details.
+We’re planning a visit on 1 June.
+Whether you want to get airborne, find out more about gliding, or accompany a friend, everyone is welcome.
+More info at this link https://www.cambridgesciencepark.co.uk/events/trial-flights-cambridge-gliding-centre-191/

 To help Park residents get 2018 off to a flying start, we are running a varied programme of health and wellbeing events.
 Talks by Mari Williams, The Mind Architect, and Claire Francis, on self-compassion.
 Free NHS health-checks for the over 40s, mini-MOTs, Glow fitness classes and Acupressure massages were hugely popular in January.
 Keep an eye on the events bulletin for details of future events.Read our residents' feedback

 Cooking up a storm